Why Spreadsheets Don’t Cut It Anymore

 That means you need a new approach.
 As one MPulse customer said, “Our spreadsheets just don’t cut it anymore.”

-Maintenance Has Changed
+Maintenance Management Has Changed

 As more organizations move from a reactive maintenance strategy to a proactive one, the focus of maintenance teams has changed too.